 “This webpage is not available.”
 DNS_PROBE_FINISHED_NO_INTERNET was written below as the error code and I had the option to Reload the page, but it didn’t work.

 Now, it’s pretty obvious that we love dinosaurs here at Techosaurus Rex, but having them mess up our work or browsing isn’t fun.
 Fortunately, it was just a minor problem that had to do with a minor misconfiguration on our end – which is most likely the cause for your problem as well.

-Since most likely the problem is caused by the fact that you are not using a specific DNS server address in your network’s settings, that is what you have to change.
-Here is the step by step info on how to do it:
+But most likely, the problem is caused by the fact that you are not using a specific DNS server address in your network’s settings.
+And this is what you have to change in order to get rid of this annoying error.

 1. Right click on your network icon in the lower right side of the screen (which might have a red X on it right now) and select “Open Network and Sharing Center” or “Open Network & Internet Settings” (depending on your operating system)

 2. Click on your internet connection (the Local Area Connection or Wireless Network Connection – the latter appears, obviously, if you’re on a laptop and connected wirelessly to the internet).
+Click the “Properties” tab.

 5. You will need to manually enter the OpenDNS values automatically:

 In the first field (Preferred DNS Server) type: 22.214.171.124

 In the second field (Alternate DNS Server) type: 126.96.36.199

 6. Tick the box that says “Validate settings upon exit” and hit the OK button.